Alan-Baylis/Velvet/readme.md

 # Velvet

 A module procedural content generation plugin for Unity.
-Developed as part of the bachelor thesis *Procedural Generation of Content in Video Games*.
+Developed as part of [my bachelor thesis](thesis.pdf) *Procedural Generation of Content in Video Games*.

 ## Prototype